Manslaughter conviction overturned for Windsorite facing 15 years in prison for killing London man

 A reception centre has been set up in Edmonton for thousands of people in Drayton Valley and the surrounding area who were told to get out of town late Thursday night because of an out-of-control wildfire.

-A gunman apparently firing at random killed eight people and wounded 14 in a series of villages in Serbia, authorities said, shaking a nation still in the throes of grief over a mass shooting a day earlier.
-Police arrested a suspect Friday after an all-night manhunt.
+A gunman killed eight people and wounded 14 in two villages in Serbia, authorities said, shaking a nation still in the throes of grief over a mass shooting at a school a day earlier.
+Police arrested a suspect Friday after an all-night search.

 Lizzo postpones Montreal show due to health, vows she'll 'make it up to you'